College Admission Case Studies for A/A+ Students

 Solomon advised the student to focus on building out a strong connection to Anthropology with a minor in Spanish and center his application strategy around travel experiences with a focus on religious studies.
 This narrative was consistent with his depth of first-hand experience witnessing global religious practices and his own community faith engagement.

-Solomon provided a reading list, recommended joining the American Anthropological Association to review literature and participate in webinars, create a blog and engage in an independent research project as part of his IB Theory of Knowledge class.
+Solomon provided a reading list, recommended joining the American Anthropological Association to review the literature and participate in webinars, create a blog and engage in an independent research project as part of his IB Theory of Knowledge class.

 In presenting this strategy to the student, he was able to focus and move beyond a general interest in premed and economics.
 His essays uniquely illustrated and demonstrated personal and intellectual curiosity.

 Case Study No. 4

 Client Profile: South Asian male at a competitive private school, 3.9 (unweighted), 4.5 (weighted) GPA, 1580 SAT, 800 Math II, 800 Chemistry, 800 Biology E/M SAT subject test scores, many 4s and 5s on APs.
 Light leadership and light extracurricular.

-Changes made through consulting: Student wanted to major in international studies/affairs and ultimately become a US diplomat.
+Changes made through consulting: The student wanted to major in international studies/affairs and ultimately become a US diplomat.
 He studied the Arabic language in a two-week study abroad immersion option in his freshmen prior to engaging Solomon.
 He was also involved in many standard activities for his demographic like tennis, piano, violin.
-He had a low SAT and we recommended tutoring to increase his scores above a 1530 as well as tutoring for the subject tests.
+He had a low SAT and we recommended tutoring to increase his scores above 1530 as well as tutoring for the subject tests.
 He was positioned in Arabic Studies with a focused lens on social justice (Islamophobia) and the arts (drama/theater).
 Connected the student with a local undergraduate research opportunity in Arabic studies.
-Had student start a non-profit that focused on Islamophobia awareness and educational programming for high school and middle age students with a theatrical one-man show screen play that taught about anti-Islam rhetoric and how to be embrace differences.
+Had student start a non-profit that focused on Islamophobia awareness and educational programming for high school and middle age students with a theatrical one-man show screenplay that taught about anti-Islam rhetoric and how to be embrace differences.
 The non-profit website provided many educational resources for others wanting to get involved in Islamophobia.
 Also had students organize and lead a political rally.